MaximilianSoerenPollak/blog-posts/bubbletea-multimodel/bubbletea-multimodel.md

             return m, m.activeModel.Init()

 ```
 And that's it.
-Now you should be brough back to the list view once you have added a task.
+Now you should be brought back to the list view once you have added a task.

 ## How does it work?

 `tea.Msg` is defined as an empty interface: `type Msg interface{}`, it can be anything.
-What we now did is use this fact and made our own 'signal' as an empty struct.
+What we did is use this fact and made our own 'signal' as an empty struct.
 Then when return it inside a anonymous function as a command `func() tea.Msg { return switchToAddModel }`
 Since `tea.Cmd` is defined as such: `type Cmd func() Msg` we can use this to return the message we want.
-So fullfilling the `tea.Model, tea.Cmd` return signature of `Update` like this:
+So fulilling the `tea.Model, tea.Cmd` return signature of `Update` like this:
 ```go
 return m, func() tea.Msg { return switchToAddModel{} }
 ```